Impact of war on children: Unmet basic needs during warfare

 War disrupts the supply of necessities to children and their families like food, water, shelter, health services, and education.
 Lack of access to these basic needs may deprive children of their physical, social-emotional, and psychological development.
 In case of South Sudan, constant violent conflicts along with climate shocks greatly damaged the agriculture-based economy.
 As a result, more than 1.1 million children are suffering from severe food shortages.
 In countries across Africa and the Middle East, over 2.5 million children are suffering from severe acute malnutrition.
 Economic sanctions such as trade restrictions from international community and organizations may play a role in serious economic hardship and deterioration of infrastructure in armed conflict zones.
 This makes it extremely difficult for children to survive as they are usually in the most bottom level of socioeconomic status.
 As of 2001, around half a million Iraqi children were predicted to be dead due to sanctions regime.

 Detrimental parenting behavior can also affect child development.
 In a war context, families and communities are not able to provide an environment conducive to the children's development.
 Mike Wessells, Ph.D., a Randolph-Macon College psychology professor with extensive experience in war zones explained; "When parents are emotionally affected by war, that alters their ability to care for their children properly.
 War stresses increase family violence, creating a pattern that then gets passed on when the children become parents."
 Scarcity of resources increases cognitive load which affects attention span, cognitive capacity, and executive control that are critical abilities to reason and solve problems.
 Reduced mental and emotional capabilities caused by stress from a war can degrade their parenting capabilities and negatively change behaviors towards children.

+During the Gaza war displaced Palestinians took shelter in schools.

 Disruption of education also occurs with the destruction of schools during wars.
 The human and financial resources are compromised during crisis.
 The United Nations reported that more than 13 million children are deprived of education opportunities and more than 8,850 schools were destroyed because of armed conflicts in the Middle East.
 According to UNICEF report, In Yemen, 1.8 million children were out of education in 2015.
 Between 2014 and 2015, almost half a million children in Gaza Strip were not able to go to school because of the damages on schools.
 In Sudan, more than three million children cannot go to school because of the conflicts.
 In Mozambique, around 45 percent of primary schools were destroyed during the conflict.
 Fear and disruption make it hard for children and teacher to focus on education.
 This generates an educational gap, depriving children of essential education, building social-emotional skills, and thus reintegrating into society.
 In addition, gender equality can also be compromised as education disruption in armed conflict zones generally excludes girls.